 Review a submitted emergency plan change and determine whether the change requires an in-depth review

-Review a submitted emergency plan or emergency action level change to determine if the change results in a in effectiveness of the emergency plan
+Review a submitted emergency plan or emergency action level change to determine if the change results in a reduction in effectiveness of the emergency plan

 TASKS: 1.
-Review IP 71114.04 to identify the attributes used to determine if a change to an emergency plan or emergency action level constitutes a in effectiveness
+Review IP 71114.04 to identify the attributes used to determine if a change to an emergency plan or emergency action level constitutes a reduction in effectiveness

 2. Become familiar with the content of the following emergency action level basis documents: (a) NUREG-0654, Sections (I), (II), and Appendix 1; (b) NUMARC/NESP-007; (c) NEI 99-01, Revision 4; and (d) EPPOS No. 1.